ckgresla/website/collections/_posts/MarkdownExamples.md

 ## Cool Characters

-emojis are for TikTok-ers, unicode for gigachads
+emojis reek of TikTok-brain, unicode has the musk of gigachad

 ♥

+⏾

 ϟ